rehierl/node-tree-outliner/88-todos.md

 the node order of the tree must be independent of the node types - in contrary to that, the view of a fs is ordered folders-first - but, folders are just files themselves (folder = list of files and folders)

+understand sections to be folders and nodes to be files? - meh, files are leaf nodes - they have no subordinate entities

 <!-- ======================================================================= -->
 ## optional end marker nodes?